hardkorebob/pyrathe/README.md

 pyrathe is a python3 code/free_terminal editor for beginner programmers based on 0 feedback from anyone but an ai and my artistic self. @505 lines (468 loc) · 18.7 kb

-One day I will show you how I use it...I have ScreenCasts saved up.
+One day I will show you how I use it...I have [mkv]Screens_obs saved up.
 This is actually version 20th, Ive made the samething differently.
 Why?
 To learn =-)

 acronym for: